Corporate Social Responsibility by Joint Agreement

 Forthcoming in the Journal of Environmental Economics and Management

 51 Pages Posted: 8 Jul 2021 Last revised: 5 Nov 2023

 Date Written: July 2, 2021

 Industry-wide voluntary agreements are touted as a means for corporations to take more corporate social responsibility (CSR).
-We study what type of joint CSR agreement induces firms to increase CSR efforts in a model of oligopolistic competition with differentiated products.
+We study what type of joint CSR agreement induces competitors to increase CSR efforts in a model of oligopolistic competition with differentiated products.
 Consumers have a higher willingness to pay for more responsibly produced goods and services.
-Firms are driven by profit, and possibly by intrinsic motivation, to invest in costly CSR efforts.
+Firms are driven by profit, and are also possibly intrinsically motivated, to invest in CSR efforts.
 We find that cooperative agreements directly on the level of CSR reduce CSR efforts compared to competition.
-Such agreements throttle both for-profit and intrinsic motivations for CSR.
+Such agreements throttle both for-profit and intrinsic motivation for CSR.
 CSR efforts only increase if agreements are permitted solely on output.
 Such production agreements, however, reduce total welfare in the market and raise antitrust concerns.
-Taking externalities into account may help to justify a production agreement under a total welfare standard, but not agreements on CSR directly.
+Taking externalities into account may help justify a production agreement under a broader welfare standard, but not agreements on CSR directly.
 Simply setting a higher mandatory CSR standard by regulation while preserving competition always gives higher within-market welfare.

-Keywords: CSR, voluntary agreement, cartel, competition policy, externalities, regulation
+Keywords: CSR, collaboration, voluntary agreement, cartel, antitrust, externalities, regulation

 JEL Classification: K21, L13, L40, Q01